Jonathan Russell (merchant): Death and legacy

+Russell fathered three children, who remained in the Philippines after his death in 1876.
+As Russell was listed as “unmarried”, his children were not recognized in the United States.
+(Note: Russell excluded his children from his will, which left his estate to be divided between his two sisters and a nephew.
+The children successfully petitioned the judge overseeing Russell’s estate for a small share of the estate, about $5,000.)

-Russell’s life ended badly, in financial terms.
-In 1872, Russell & Sturgis was doing sufficiently well that Russell paid $250,000 for a share of the firm owned by Edward H. Green, a longtime friend and business partner (as well as the husband of the notoriously miserly businesswoman, Hetty Green.)
-The following year, in 1873, British diplomatic pressure forced the Spanish government to permit British banks to extend their operations to the Philippines.
+In 1872, Russell & Sturgis was doing sufficiently well that Russell paid $250,000 for a share of the firm owned by Edward H. Green, (Note: Edward H. Green was the husband of Hetty Green, a notoriously miserly businesswoman.) a longtime friend and business partner.
+The following year, British diplomatic pressure forced the Spanish government to permit British banks to extend their operations to the Philippines.
 Competition with these banks forced Russell & Sturgis into bankruptcy in 1876, shortly after Russell’s death.
-Russell’s executors discovered that he owned less than $160,000 worth of property, but was liable for nearly $70,000 in personal debts, and partly liable for the more than $1,500,000 that the bankrupt Russell & Sturgis owed to its creditors.
-The lion’s share of the estate went to pay Russell’s outstanding debt to Edward H. Green.)
+Russell’s executors discovered that he owned less than $160,000 worth of property, but was liable for nearly $70,000 in personal debts, and partly liable for the more than $1.5 million that the bankrupt Russell & Sturgis owed to its creditors.
+The majority of the estate paid Russell’s outstanding debt to Green.